WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 ## Create and deploy a database driven microservice in Rust

-Docker + wasm allows us to build and run WASM containers.
+Docker + WASM allows us to build and run WASM containers.
 However, in most complex applications, the WASM container is only part of the application.
 It needs to work together with other Linux containers in the system.
 The [Docker compose](https://docs.docker.com/compose/) tool is widely used to compose and manage multi-container deployments.
 It is installed with Docker Desktop.

 In our [example microservice application](https://github.com/second-state/microservice-rust-mysql), there is an Nginx web server and a MySQL database.
 The WASM container is only for the Rust application that accesses the database and processes the HTTP requests (i.e., the application server).